ikibalin/cryspy/pages/page2.md

 or put it into bash file (in Windows os) and run it after.

-# Run refinement in console mode
+# To run refinement in console mode

-To run data refinement print in console mode :
+To run data refinement given in the file `file_name.rcif` print in console mode :

 {% highlight bash %}
 python -m cryspy file_name.rcif
 {% endhighlight %}

-# Command line in Jupyter notebook or python console
+# Example of python script or Jupyter notebook

 {% highlight python %}
 import cryspy